 WaterColor Inn – WaterColor

-Brick-lined streets, al fresco dining and ornate architecture make Rosemary Beach feel more like Europe than Florida, and The Pearl Hotel is one of the community’s most distinct and beautiful buildings.
+Brick-lined streets, al fresco dining and ornate architecture make Rosemary Beach feel more like Europe than Florida, and The Pearl is one of the community’s most distinct and beautiful buildings.
 Hotel amenities include a rooftop lounge, restaurant, complimentary beach chairs, spa, an adults-only pool and private beach club access.
 Select rooms are equipped with private terraces.
 The hotel is geared towards adults, so it’s the ideal place for a kid-free getaway.
-Rates begin at $349/night.

 - Hibiscus Coffee & Guesthouse – Grayton Beach

 One of the best ways to experience South Walton is to visit some—or all—of the beach communities along 30A.
-Highway 30A and a paved bike path link them all together and parking is plentiful and free.
+Highway 30A and a paved bike path link them all together and free parking is plentiful.

-A few highlights include Seaside, the country’s first New Urbanism community and the setting for the 1998 film The Truman Show starring Jim Carrey.
-Meander through town to visit the iconic Airsteam Row (more on that later), peruse the local bookstore, dine waterfront or attend a local event, like the periodic free outdoor movie night (select Friday evenings) and Saturday Farmer’s Market.
+A few highlights include Seaside, the country’s first New Urbanism community and the setting for the 1998 film The Truman Showstarring Jim Carrey.
+Meander through town to visit the iconic Airsteam Row (more on that later), peruse the local bookstore, dine waterfront or attend a local event, like the periodic free outdoor movie nights and a Saturday Farmer’s Market.

 Other notable destinations include the artsy Grayton Beach, where you can make your own glass art at The Shard Shop, and Alys Beach, a small neighborhood with a craft cocktail bar and all white buildings plucked straight from the Mediterranean.
 Rosemary Beach is a go-to for date night with its European ambiance and upscale restaurants.